solliancenet/microsoft-postgresql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ### Update Application Settings

 1. Open the Azure Portal
-2. Browse to the **PostgreSQLdevSUFFIX** app service
+2. Browse to the **pgsqldevSUFFIX** app service
 3. Under **Development tools**, select **SSH**, then select **Go**
-4. Login using your lab credentials
+4. Login using your lab credentials (ex: Azure Entra)
 5. Run the following:

     ```bash